Geometric Bounds for Persistence: Bounding Lifespans by Spread

-\begin{rmk} [Acyclicity] For our purposes we actually need a slightly weaker condition: all neighborhoods $\N_r(\T)$, $r\ge \delta$, are acyclic (have trivial homology groups) rather than contractible (have trivial homotopy groups).
+\begin{rmk} [Acyclicity] For our purposes a slightly weaker condition would suffice: all neighborhoods $\N_r(\T\subset \Y)$, $r\ge \delta$, are acyclic (have trivial homology groups) rather than contractible (have trivial homotopy groups).
 The acyclicity condition is equivalent to having almost trivial \v{C}ech persistence diagram (trivial beyond death time $\delta$), and is implied by \"ubercontractibility as defined above. \end{rmk}

-For constructive examples of \"ubercontractible sets, we refer the reader to \Cref{sec:app-ubercontractible}, where we show that the cut-locus of a convex set is typically $0$-\"ubercontractible.